fanoframework/fanoframework.github.io/working-with-views/index.md

 ) : string;
 ```

-See *Working with view parameter* for information how to work with `IViewParameters`.
+See *Working with view parameter* section in [Displaying Data in View](/working-with-views/displaying-data-in-view) for information how to work with `IViewParameters`.

 For example, if you have following HTML template structure